 VPN (Virtual Private Network): A secure network that is constructed by using public wires to connect nodes.
 For example, there are a number of systems that enable creation of networks using the Internet as the medium for transporting data.
 These systems use encryption and other security mechanisms to ensure that only authorized users can access the network and that the data cannot be intercepted.

-WAV: File extension name for Windows sound files. ".WAV" files can reach 5 Megabytes for one minute of audio.
+WAV: File extension name for Windows sound files.
+One minute of .WAV audio can use as much as 5 Megabytes of storage space.